-I related to Clarkson’s Farm because of the way he showed the emotional connection you have – and and need to have – to keep going when things aren’t going so well.
-A lot of farmers feel an immense pride in producing food that we all depend upon – especially during the pandemic – and never lose hope that tomorrow/next week/next year will be better.”
+I related to Clarkson’s Farm because of the way he showed the emotional connection you have – and need to have – to keep going when things aren’t going so well.
+A lot of farmers feel immense pride in producing food that we all depend upon – especially during the pandemic – and never lose hope that tomorrow/next week/next year will be better.”

 Will we see more sustainable farming on a commercial scale in Series 2?

 Beyond supplying consumers with great-tasting meat, field&flower has devoted itself to building a sustainable food system.
-This means it pays careful attention to where the meat and fish it sources comes from, and treats farmers fairly.
+This means it pays careful attention to where the meat and fish it sources come from, and treats farmers fairly.

 Simon Price, Pig Farmer, field&flower: “One thing we can’t escape as humans is our need to eat.

 We may have varying levels of interest in what, when and how we eat.
 But, it’s a basic necessity for life.
 We also have a growing population, expected to reach almost 70 million by the end of this decade.
-And, as Clarkson showed, no-one is more aware of this than the farming community.
+And, as Clarkson showed, no one is more aware of this than the farming community.

 We can be battered by weather.
 Often we’re battered by the media for environmental accountability.
 We’re faced with a growing demand for food at the cheapest possible cost.
-Life on the farm is a constant tug of war between welfare, the environment and day-to-day survival.
+Life on the farm is a constant tug-of-war between welfare, the environment and day-to-day survival.

 So, what’s the solution?
 Do we have to give up our ambition to eat more sustainably, if we wish to feed the nation?

 I don’t think so.
 I’m hoping the next series of Clarkson’s Farm is going to show that sustainable farming on a commercial scale is entirely plausible.
-And by this I mean a farming system that feeds a significant number of people, supports biodiversity.
+And by this, I mean a farming system that feeds a significant number of people, supports biodiversity.
 And produces a profit for poor ol’ Jeremy.